suyuan32/simple-admin-doc/src/guide/quick-start/all_in_one.md

 ---
 order: 3
-title: 'Preview with docker-compose'
+title: "Preview with docker-compose"
 ---

 # Quick start with docker-compose

-In `deploy/docker-compose/all_in_one` directory
+In `deploy/docker-compose/all_in_one` directory, [Github](https://github.com/suyuan32/simple-admin-core/blob/master/deploy/docker-compose/all_in_one/docker-compose.yaml)

 ## 3 Steps